wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 Whilst this plugin goes a long way to taking a Gravity Form towards WCAG 2.0 compliance, there are still some things that haven't been looked at yet.

 If you're having troubles or even better know a solution, please leave a detailed message on the support tab.

+I am aware of three issues that are yet to be resolved - duplicate ID's for checkbox lists, duplicate ID's for multi-page form wrappers (the hidden pages have the same ID), and duplicate ID's for the 'Save and continue later' link/button.

+**Opening links in new windows - isn't that bad practice?**

+Typically forcing links to open in a new window is bad practice, both from a usability and accessibility point of view.
+However when it comes to forms there is reason enough to do this - if the user clicks on the link they are taken away from the form - loosing any data they may have provided.

+This plugin uses jQuery to modify the form once the browser has loaded it, any links in the form are changed to open in a new window (target='_blank'), then a title is added (or appended to the existing title) which reads 'this link will open in a new window'.

+This is the	[H33: Supplementing link text with the title attribute](http://www.w3.org/TR/WCAG20-TECHS/H33.html) technique.

 == Screenshots ==